slu-soc1120/syllabus/docs/policies.md

 If you meet the eligibility requirements for academic accommodations through the [Office of Disability Services](https://www.slu.edu/life-at-slu/student-success-center/disability-services/index.php) (located within the Student Success Center) *and you wish to use them for this class*, you should arrange to discuss your needs with me after the first class.
 All discussions of this nature are treated confidentially, and I will make every effort to work with you to come up with a plan for successfully completing the course requirements.

 Please note that I will not provide accommodations to students who are not working with Disability Services, and that I cannot retroactively alter assignments or grades if they have already been completed.
-This follows the University policies on disability accomodations:
+This follows the University policies on disability accommodations:

 > Students with a documented disability who wish to request academic accommodations must formally register their disability with the University.
 Once successfully registered, students also must notify their course instructor that they wish to use their approved accommodations in the course.